DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction: Methods

 with $D \in \mathbb{R}^{m \times d}$ being a trainable linear decoder and $b \in \mathbb{R}^m$ a trainable bias term that is added row-wise and allows to handle uncentered embeddings.
 In this setup, by minimizing the reconstruction error, the decoder is responsible for the global structure preservation by pushing the embedding towards the PCA structure that has the minimal reconstruction error.
-If $D$ were constrained to be orthogonal $D^TD = I_d$, the optimum of the regularization term would be $D= \widetilde{W}$~\citep{plaut2018principal, nazari2023geometric}.
-Although we do not explicitly enforce orthogonality, we observed that the learned linear decoder $D$ naturally tends to be approximately orthogonal.
+If $D$ were constrained to have orthogonal columns ($D^\top D = I_d$), the optimum of the regularization term would be $D= \widetilde{W}$~\citep{plaut2018principal, nazari2023geometric}.
+Although we do not explicitly enforce orthogonality, we observed that the learned linear decoder $D$ naturally tends to have approximately orthogonal columns.

 We based our implementation on InfoNC-$t$-SNE~\citep{damrich2023from}, a GPU-based contrastive learning approximation of $t$-SNE with the InfoNCE loss, implemented in PyTorch as CNE (contrastive neighbor embedding) package.
 This allowed us to add the decoding regularizer based on a linear PyTorch layer.
 We increased the number of negative samples to 500 to improve the local structure preservation and approximate $t$-SNE more closely.
 For the same reason, we ran the optimization for 750 epochs.
 The remaining hyperparameters were kept at default values.
 For the regularization term, we used a linear layer mapping the low-dimensional embedding to the original feature space.
 The weights were initialized using the first two principal components of the data (the bias term was initialized with zero).
 We will refer to this version as DREAMS-CNE-Decoder.